 Start your Positive Leadership Development Institute (PLDI) journey in 2020.
 Core Leadership Training supports people living with HIV (PLHIV) to realize their individual leadership potential and helps to strengthen a network of PLHIV leaders in British Columbia.
 Core Leadership is the prerequisite for other PLDI training events.

-This year we will offer Core Training in spring and fall at Loon Lake in Maple Ridge, on the traditional, ancestral, and unceded territory of the q̓íc̓əy̓ (Katzie) people.
-We are accepting ongoing applications and ask you indicate your preferred session on the form.
+Core Training in 2020 will be at Loon Lake in Maple Ridge, on the traditional, ancestral, and unceded territory of the q̓íc̓əy̓ (Katzie) people.
+We had scheduled two training events- one for spring (June 18-21) and one for fall (November 12-15)

 What is the Positive Leadership Development Institute?